Constantine VII, 913-959, replaces Romanus I. A Byzantine story illustrated by Byzantine copper coins.

 The Story of Constantine VII and Romanus I. Here is where it gets Byzantine.

 The father of Constantine VII, Leo VI (886-912), "The Wise," needed a male heir but failed to father one until his fourth wife presented him with Constantine VII.
 (Having four wives got Leo in a lot of trouble with the church.)
 When Leo died there were historical complications I omit.
-Then Constantine VII became emperor while still a minor (about 8 years old), with his mother Zoe as regent.
+Then Constantine VII became (nominal) emperor while still a minor (about 8 years old).
+After a year of others jockying for position as regent, his mother Zoe finally became regent.

 Constantine VII and Zoe.
 914-919.
 Note Zoe is larger.